-Based on communication with the Client, SLR understands that waste collections will be undertaken through a private contractor.
+SLR anticipates that waste collections will be undertaken through a private contractor.
 The following general waste servicing access requirements should be implemented:

-Waste will be removed regularly.

-• Arrangements should be in place so that the waste and recycling storage rooms are not accessible to the general public.
+- Waste will be removed regularly. - Arrangements should be in place so that the waste and recycling storage rooms are not accessible to the general public.

-In accordance with Council's DCP, the following is required for the access provisions for of waste collection vehicles:
+In accordance with the Penrith DCP, the following is required for the access provisions for of waste collection vehicles:

-- Collection vehicles must be able to enter and exit the collection area in a forward direction - Drawings must show the site's entry point, vehicle's route of travel and manoeuvring - Swept path models must illustrate how a standard waste collection vehicle will enter, service and exit the site - A 0.5 m unobstructed clearance is required from all obstructions for the vehicle's ingress and egress manoeuvres - For rear loaded vehicles, an additional 2 m unobstructed loading zone is required behind the vehicle for the loading of 1,100 L bins.
-Additionally, a 0.5 m side clearance is required on either side of the vehicle for driver movements and accessibility - Unobstructed access, adequate driveways and ramps of sufficient strength to support waste collection - A structural engineer's report is to accompany the DA and confirm that all infrastructure used for vehicle ingress and egress movements can support the waste collection vehicle's weight.
-Council's DCP consists of dimensions for waste collection vehicles.
+- Collection vehicles must be able to enter and exit the collection area in a forward direction - Drawings must show the site's entry point, vehicle's route of travel and manoeuvring - Swept path models must illustrate how a standard waste collection vehicle will enter, service and exit the site - A 0.5 m unobstructed clearance is required from all obstructions for the vehicle's ingress and egress manoeuvres - For rear loaded vehicles, an additional 2 m unobstructed loading zone is required behind the vehicle for the loading of 660 L and 1,100 L bins.
+Additionally, a 0.5 m side clearance is required on either side of the vehicle for driver movements and accessibility - Unobstructed access, adequate driveways and ramps of sufficient strength to support waste collection - Access for the collection vehicles must be separate from the entry and exit driveway of any car parking areas to and from public areas - An acoustic assessment is to accompany the DA and account for waste collection location and times, and - A structural engineer's report is to accompany the DA and confirm that all infrastructure used for vehicle ingress and egress movements can support the waste collection vehicle's weight.
+The Penrith DCP consists of dimensions for waste collection vehicles.